 - Practise.
 Do it again.
 And then a little bit more – When practicing, the weak points of your presentation come out.
 You’ll also spot the long sentences that leave you breathless halfway.
 To learn more about how to practice, read a blog post here.

 - Believe the audience want to listen to you – They clearly do.
 Why would they otherwise attend?
 Obviously, there are exceptions when people have to attend, but you must also remember that you have a good reason to make a good presentation.
 Moreover, in most cases, the listeners don’t want you to fail.

 - Trust yourself, your knowledge, experience, and memory – Making a speech is no different from other areas of our life.
 If you care to prepare, there’s no reason for you to fail.

 - Be yourself – The more you try to be someone else, the faker you appear to the listeners.

 - Have a plan B in case something goes wrong.
 Just having a plan B gives you confidence.
-Practising at home, ask yourself „What do I do if..?“ and find the solutions to the problems that spring to mind.
+Practicing at home, ask yourself „What do I do if..?“ and find the solutions to the problems that spring to mind.
 Read more about how to make a presentation where nothing can surprise you here.

 3. How to keep contact with the audience?

 Establishing and keeping contact is crucial.
 Ever speaker who knows how to make an impressive presentation would tell you to remember the following tips: